Supermax prison

 A super-maximum security (supermax) or administrative maximum (ADX) prison is a "control-unit" prison, or a unit within prisons, which represents the most secure level of custody in the prison systems of certain countries.

 The objective is to provide long-term, segregated housing for inmates classified as the highest security risks in the prison system and those who pose an extremely serious threat to both national and global security.

 Characteristics and practices

 According to the National Institute of Corrections, an agency of the United States government, "a supermax is a stand-alone unit or part of another facility and is designated for violent or disruptive incarcerated individuals.
-It typically involves up to 23-hour-per-day, single-cell confinement for an indefinite period of time.
-Those incarcerated in supermax housing have minimal contact with staff and other inmates," a definition confirmed by a majority of prison wardens.
+It typically involves up to 23-hour-per-day solitary confinement for an indefinite period of time.
+Those incarcerated in supermax housing have minimal contact with staff and other inmates", a definition confirmed by a majority of prison wardens.

 In 2001, academics Leena Kurki and Norval Morris wrote that there was no universal, agreed upon definition for "supermax" and that prisons are classified inconsistently.
 They identified four general features of supermax prisons: